" Why Does My Dog Lay on Me? Is Something Wrong? – Wild Earth

 It would help if you considered adding a blanket to their bed or where they usually sleep.
 Their sleeping area should be adequately heated.

 Many dog owners reinforce certain behaviors without even realizing it.
-When your dog started laying on top of you, it was probably natural to scratch his head or give him a belly rub.
+When your dog started lying on top of you, it was probably natural to scratch his head or give him a belly rub.
 In your dog’s mind, you rewarded him for snuggling.

 Seeking Attention